Türkmenabat: History

 Its role as a railway junction, and the high fertility of the Amu Darya region, made it the major trade center for agricultural products in the northeast region of the country.
 The city features food processing, textile (cotton processing and silk) factories. Çärjew was Turkmenistan's industrial and transport hub during the Soviet period, but most of these related jobs and transport opportunities have been relocated to Ashgabat or closed since Turkmenistan's independence.

-From the article about Çarjuý in the Brockhaus and Efron Encyclopedic Dictionary (beginning of the 20th century):
+From the article about Çärjew in the Brockhaus and Efron Encyclopedic Dictionary (beginning of the 20th century):

 Chardjuy is an urban settlement formed near the Amu-Darya station (1070 c. from Krasnovodsk) of the Central Asian Railway, on the left bank of the Amu-Darya River, on land ceded by the emir of Bukhara to the Russian government.
 There are 4,068 inhabitants (2,651 men and 1,417 women), including 3,501 Russians.
 There are wide straight streets, enough greenery, many shops, and a rather lively bazaar.
 Chardjuy is an important trade center, where goods going to Bukhara, Khiva, and partly to Afghanistan, are loaded onto river vessels.
 The steamboat of the Amu Darya fleet maintains communication between Patta Gissar (Termez) in the south and Petro-Aleksandrovsky (Khiva)...
 At 16 verst from Chardjuy lies the rather large Bukharan city of Chardjuy (native Chardjuy), the center of Chardjuy province (bekstvo), with the remains of walls and a fortress; 15 thousand inhabitants.
 Old Chardjuy (Amu-Darya) is characterized by a lively trade exchange.
 In 1900, 1820244 pd arrived at the station. (military supplies, sugar, timber, building material, iron, flour, tea, rice, etc.); Sent from the Chardjuy station in the same year: 963382 (leather, carpets, sheepskin, cotton seed, cotton - 516641 pd, wool, etc.).

 The third edition of the Great Soviet Encyclopedia wrote of the city:Chardzhou, city, center of Chardzhou oblast of Turkmen SSR, pier on the left bank of the Amu Darya (where the Krasnovodsk-Tashkent railroad line crosses).
 From Chardzhou the Kungrad-Makat rail line begins.
 113,000 residents in 1977 (51,000 in 1939).
 It arose in the 1880s as a Russian fortification on the territory of the Khanate of Bukhara.
 From 1886 the city, named New Chardzou, was a commercial and transportation hub of Central Asia (in 1888 the Central Asian Railway came through Chardzhou).
 From 1918-24 it was part of the Turkestan ASSR; from 1924, the Turkmen SSR.
 From 1937, it was named Chardzhou.
 From 1939-63 and since 1970, it was an oblast center.